 Avoid the-venue-name-co and instead opt for something like @thevenuenameco.
 If the name is too frustrating to find people will skip that step.

 Trying to decide how much time to spend on each channel?
 For a start, go where your customers are most frequently.
-Be seen on the channels your clients are actually using first, and don’t try to force them to come and find you somewhere else.
+Be seen on the channels your clients are actually using first.
+Don’t try to force them to come and find you somewhere else.

-If you’re feeling overwhelmed about the amount of time that social media might take, remember you don’t need to create all original posts.
+If you’re feeling overwhelmed about the amount of time that social media takes, remember you don’t need to create all original posts.

-It’s perfectly fine to mix up posts between your own work, vendors posting about events that occurred at your venue and other general interest stories your audience may enjoy.
+It’s perfectly fine to mix up posts that share your own work, vendors’ posts about events that occurred at your venue, and other general interest stories your audience may enjoy.

 You don’t need to be an expert at every single channel out of the gate.

-You’d be better off focusing your attention on one channel at a time, figuring out what works best for you there, and then moving on to the next one.
+You’d be better off focusing your attention on one channel at a time.
+Figuring out what works best for you there; then moving on to the next one.

 Start simple.
 Create a very basic plan for the year and for each month.